matthiasbeyer/actions-to-website/site/deny.md

 permalink: /deny/
 ---

-This page lists the `cargo-deny` report summaries for commits on the `master` branch of the project.
+This page shows the `cargo-deny` report summary for the last commit on the `master` branch of the project.

 <table border="1">
     <tr>